bcambl/rpda/README.md

 - `--user <username>` will override the `username` specified within the configuration file. _(will prompt for password)_
 - `--delay 60`: will introduce a delay of `60` seconds between consistency group changes when using `--all` (default: `0`)
+- `--polldelay 10`: will modify the seconds which the utility will wait between API status polling requests (default: `3`)
+- `--pollmax 60`: will modify the number of status poll attempts with before failing (default: `30`)
 - `--debug`: will produce additional debugging output to assist with troubleshooting & development
 - `--check`: will run allow the application to execute _without_ making any changes (`GET` requests only)
 - `--help`: will display CLI help and examples